oschweitzer/learning-resources/angular_lesson.md

 - The client sends its auth data to a server.
 - The server validates these data and sends a response to the client, a [JSON Web Token aka JWT](https://en.wikipedia.org/wiki/JSON_Web_Token) (an encoded string).
-- This token will be stored in the client and will be send alongside for each requests the client will make.
+- This token will be stored in the client and will be sent alongside for each request the client will make.
 - The server is the only one who knows how the JWT has been created (with a private key and a specific algorithm) and therefore is the only one to know if it's valid or not.

 > Session can't be used for Angular apps because Single Page Application are designed to separate the frontend from the backend, so the server API with be a RESTful API which is stateless, it doesn't know its clients.

-The signup/signin process is commonly done through a form component and with an authentication service that will handle HTTP requests to the server.
+The signup/sign in process is commonly done through a form component and with an authentication service that will handle HTTP requests to the server.

 To add the JWT to the client requests, you can use an `HTTPInterceptor` (interface provided by the HTTP module of Angular) that will intercept outgoing requests and add the JWT in those requests.